freeCodeCamp/freeCodeCamp/guide/english/sass/index.md

 ---
 title: Sass
 ---
-Sass is a preprossessor scripting language that compiles CSS.
+Sass is a preprocessor scripting language that compiles CSS.
 It essentially brings the power of a standard programming language (e.g. loops, variables, conditional statements, etc...) to your stylesheets.

 ## Store data with Sass variables: